Changissnz/selfinterest/README.md

 unfit for her affection.
 I accepted her rejection with dignity, and dedicated my years since then learning the most powerful form of Mandarin Chinese: the 32nd version of the Northern Supernovan Dragon's Tiger Fist.
 I feel the spiritual change within me, without me from this dedication.
 More confident.
 More steadfast.
 Cooler, taller, and more cordial-spoken.
+I believe more in peace now from that.
+I believe more in justice, and last but not least, I believe more in democracy.